Range Safety Rules

 • Never use a firearm under the influence of alcohol, controlled substances or prescription drugs that may cause mental or physical impairment.

-• No open-toed shoes, sandals, or open-top boots are allowed on the firing line on any range.
+• No open-toed shoes, sandals, or open-top boots (with shorts) are allowed on the firing line or any range.

 • No low-cut or under-cut tops are allowed on the firing line of any range.